Attendance Guidelines for University Support Staff

 All attendance violations within one calendar year of the most recent violation may be considered in determining the appropriate level of subsequent disciplinary actions.
 In some cases, both attendance violations and other incidents of misconduct may be considered in making positive discipline determinations.
 When such combinations occur, the employee's entire disciplinary record will be considered to determine the appropriate level of disciplinary action for subsequent incidents of misconduct.
 (Refer to Policy and Procedures Manual, Chapter 4020, "Disciplinary Action Procedures.")

 A chronic pattern of excessive or unjustified absences exists when an employee's absences from work--whether excused or not--have a serious negative effect on a unit's ability to provide service.
 These absences can be for medical or non-medical reasons.
 If the absences are for medical reasons, requirements under the Family and Medical Leave Act (FMLA) may dictate that certain absences not count toward disciplinary action.
-Departments should consult Human Resources regarding such determinations.
+Departments should consult Human Capital Services regarding such determinations.
 In cases where there is a chronic pattern of excessive or unjustified absence, notice will be given to the employee that his or her chronic absences are a hardship on the work unit and that additional requirements must be met in order to receive approved leave.
 These requirements include:

 - two weeks notice for use of annual leave, discretionary day or compensatory time,